Marketing to Dentists: How to Market to Dentists

 Look-alike Audiences and Hashtags

-For example, there are a variety of associations for DDSs and DMDs to join, but many of these organizations’ social media accounts post patient-related content such as tips on foods to avoid for whiter teeth or PSAs on how often they should be visiting the dentist.
+For example, there are a variety of associations for DDSs and DMDs to join, but many of these organizations’ social media accounts post patient-related content, such as tips on foods to avoid for whiter teeth or PSAs on how often they should be visiting the dentist.
 You should evaluate each account before adding it to your targeting, but we recommend building a target audience using the following types of accounts:

 • National and regional associations

-• Medical school alumni associations
+• Medical school alum associations

 • Conferences